elf4j/elf4j-provider/README.md

 ## Performance

-It's not how fast you fill up the log file or repository, it's how fast you relieve the application from logging duty back to business workflow.
+It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to business workflow.

 * On the application side, this log engine aims to minimize the work the application thread has to do before handing over the rest of the logging work to the asynchronous output process.
 At the minimum, the application thread has to